-Winston Churchill Avenue is a popular route for people traveling into the centre of the city and back again from surrounding areas.
+The east-west route to the city centre is a popular one for people traveling into the centre of the city and back again from surrounding areas.

 The proposals are an important part of Portsmouth’s Transport Strategy and the supporting draft Local Cycling and Walking Infrastructure Plan (LCWIP).
 This is an ambitious delivery plan that proposes significant investment over the next 10 years that looks to transform the city for both walking and cycling.

 Once complete the following changes will be made to the route between Victoria Road South and Somerstown Community Hub.

 Stage 2: Bradford Road and Montgomerie Road to Somers Road South

 Good progress has been made to improve the walking and cycling route between Bradford Road and Somers Road South where it meets Winston Churchill Avenue.
 These improvements include:

 - New signs to direct people to quieter routes along Bradford Road and Montgomerie Road

 - Improved access to a new segregated cycle lane at the western end of Bradford Road